-The PRC regulatory and enforcement regime with regard to data security and data protection has also been evolving rapidly in recent years.
+The PRC regulatory and enforcement regime with regard to data security and data protection has been evolving rapidly in recent years.
 In July 2013, China's Ministry of Industry and Information Technology (and its predecessors), or MIIT, promulgated the Provisions on Protection of Personal Information of Telecommunication and Internet Users to regulate the collection and use of users' personal information in the provision of telecommunication services and internet information services in China.
 In November 2016, the Standing Committee of the NPC promulgated the Cyber Security Law, which took effect on June 1, 2017, to protect cyberspace security and order.
 The Cyber Security Law tightens control of cyber security and sets forth various security protection obligations for network operators.
 According to the Cyber Security Law, network operators shall, among others, take security measures to protect networks from unauthorized interference, damage and unauthorized access to prevent data from being divulged, stolen or tampered with.
+On September 14, 2022, the CAC published the Decision of Amending PRC Cyber Security Law (Draft for Comments), or the Draft Amendment to Cybersecurity Law, which, among other things, aggravated legal liabilities for violations of cybersecurity obligations and critical information infrastructure operators' obligations.
+As of the date of this annual report, the Draft Amendment to Cybersecurity Law was released for public comment only, and its respective provisions and anticipated adoption or effective date may be subject to change with substantial uncertainty.
 Since 2019, the CAC and other relevant authorities further issued detailed implementation rules and measures to refine these information security and privacy protection related regulations.
 On August 20, 2021, the Standing Committee of the NPC promulgated the Personal Information Protection Law, which took effect on November 1, 2021.
 The Personal Information Protection Law aims at protecting personal information rights and interests, regulating the processing of personal information, ensuring the orderly and free flow of personal information in accordance with the law, and promoting the reasonable use of personal information.
 Our business is facing and/or may face significant challenges regarding information security and privacy protection, particularly with regard to the collection, storage, transmission and sharing of confidential information, among others.
 As part of our service offerings, we may collect, process, transmit and store the personal information of students.
-We and the VIE have adopted various security measures pertaining to the collection, processing, transmission or storage of user information, and have not experienced any material cyberattacks on our and the VIE's cyber systems.
+We and the VIE have adopted various security measures pertaining to the collection, processing, transmission or storage of user information, and have not experienced any material cyber-attacks on our and the VIE's cyber systems.
 We cannot assure you, however, that our current security measures will be adequate or sufficient to prevent any theft, misuse, or unauthorized interference, damage, or unauthorized or inappropriate disclosure of personal data of our students.
 In case of any misuse of information collected from our students or any unauthorized interference, damage, or unauthorized or inappropriate disclosure of such information due to our failure to protect it, we could be subject to negative publicity, liability or regulatory penalties.
 Any such negative publicity, liability or regulatory penalties could cause us to lose students, expose us to costly litigation and have a material adverse impact on our business and results of operations.